 To avoid this, plan your site architecture, and internal link each relevant pages.

-How to fix Crawled Currently Not Indexed Issue?
+How to Fix Crawled Currently Not Indexed Issue?

 There are multiple ways to fix this issue, and we provide some priority levels with different types of URLs.

-Prior looking at the recovery, you should do this to check, when did Googlebot crawled this web page the last time.
+Looking at the recovery, you should do this to check, when did Googlebot crawled this web page the last time.

-As shown in the above image, please place the URL (that are excluded from indexing post crawling) in URL inspection of Google search console.
+As shown in the above image, please place the URL (that are excluded from indexing post crawling) in URL inspection of Google Search Console.